danchoi/ri_vim/README.markdown

 and the length of the documentation is not exactly linear.
 But it's still a useful filter for knowing which documentation pages are worth looking up.

 ### The documentation window

+* `,m` invokes the class/module method autocompletion window
+* `-` goes up from a method page to the page of the parent class or module
+* `CTRL-o` and `CTRL-i` jump you back and forward through the documentation pages you've visited

 When you find a matching method or class or module and press `ENTER`, you should see the ri documentation, with a little bit of syntax coloring, display